My clients need a deck built around their existing above-ground pool. How can I design it for them in Chief Architect?

 Specify the size of the actual pool used in your project.

-Select Build> Decks> Straight Deck Railing from the menu, then click and drag to draw deck railings around the pool, creating a Deck room.
+Select Build> Railing and Deck> Straight Deck Railing from the menu, then click and drag to draw deck railings around the pool, creating a Deck room.

-Click the Select Objects button, then click on the deck railings and move them as needed to create a deck of the desired size and position.
+Using the Select Objects tool, click on the deck railings and move them as needed to create a deck of the desired size and position.

-Select Build> Wall> Room Divider from the menu, then click and drag to draw a second room entirely inside the first one.
-Trace along the edges of your pool.
+Select Build> Wall> Room Divider from the menu, then click and drag to draw a second enclosed room following the pools perimeter as demonstrated below.

 If your pool is round or has rounded edges, you can instead use the Curved Deck Edge tool and then make your railing walls invisible.